Fundamentals

 There are no implicit ordering constraints between queue operations on different queues, or between queues and the host, so these may operate in any order with respect to each other.
 Explicit ordering constraints between different queues or with the host can be expressed with semaphores and fences.

+Many commands for queues are recorded into command buffers first, before the command buffers are then submitted to a queue for execution.
 Command buffer submissions to a single queue respect submission order and other implicit ordering guarantees, but otherwise may overlap or execute out of order.
 Other types of batches and queue submissions against a single queue (e.g. sparse memory binding) have no implicit ordering constraints with any other queue submission or batch.
 Additional explicit ordering constraints between queue submissions and individual batches can be expressed with semaphores and fences.

 Before a fence or semaphore is signaled, it is guaranteed that any previously submitted queue operations have completed execution, and that memory writes from those queue operations are available to future queue operations.
 Waiting on a signaled semaphore or fence guarantees that previous writes that are available are also visible to subsequent commands.